AlexanderParker/clacks/README.md

 The total data held within the network for any given second is a function of the average network latency between all peers multiplied by the number of messages sent per second (across all peers), plus the contents of the queues of each peer.

 # Basic Usage

+Assuming you have a nodejs development environment already, getting started with clacks is quite simple.

 **Installing**